 I also have a Meade LT8 for portable use.

 Some pictures were taken

-using camera lenses attached to the cameras and guided by the main telescope.
+using DSLR cameras piggy-backed and guided by the main telescope.
 This gives

 2.5 degrees.
 I have also been using Digital SLRs through my main scope,